shu-htk/tip-dev/doc/ref/mread.md

 ```

 ## option
-### option with quotted argument by ""
+### option with quoted argument by ""

-- `fs:` field separater
+- `fs:` field separator

 ## file format

-data file is 3 column text separated by field separater.
+data file is 3 column text separated by field separator.
-The default field separater is a space character.
+The default field separator is a space character.

 |x|y|z| comment|
 |---|---|---|---|